What are acute headaches?

 A migraine with aura means you see or feel something before a migraine.
 You may see a small spot surrounded by bright zigzag lines.
 Other signs or symptoms may follow the aura.

 Cluster headache pain is usually only on one side.
 It often causes severe pain and can last for 30 minutes to 2 hours.
 These headaches may occur 1 or 2 times each day, more often at night.

 While serious causes of headaches are not common, regular acute headaches may be a sign of a more serious disorder.
 A pain physician should be consulted if a patient has sudden, severe headaches — especially if they are ever in tandem with a stiff neck, fever, loss of consciousness or pain in the eye or ear.

-Therapeutic options for headaches include: a review of diet, occipital nerve stimulation, botox injections, cervical facet injections, cervical epidural steroid injections, occipital nerve blocks, sphenopalatine ganglion blocks, supratrochlear nerve blocks, spura/infraorbital nerve blocks and radiofrequency ablation.
+Therapeutic options for headaches include a review of diet, occipital nerve stimulation, botox injections, cervical facet injections, cervical epidural steroid injections, occipital nerve blocks, sphenopalatine ganglion blocks, supratrochlear nerve blocks, spur/infraorbital nerve blocks and radiofrequency ablation.